 Approved by the Board of Trustees 6/2018

-- Drinking of non-alcoholic beverages is permitted in the library.
+- Selling, distributing, consuming or being under the influence of any alcoholic beverages or controlled substance is prohibited.
+Drinking of non-alcoholic beverages is permitted in the library, except near the computers.
 To prevent damage to our materials, a lid should be kept on all beverage containers when patrons are not drinking them.
 Consumption of food is prohibited in all public areas of the library, with the exception of meetings held in the meeting rooms and receptions approved by the library.

-- Use of tobacco products is prohibited throughout the library building and on library property, within 100 feet of entrances and exits.
+- Use of tobacco products including e-cigarettes is prohibited throughout the library building and on library property, within 100 feet of entrances and exits.
 NYS Public Health Law 1399.

 - Those who steal, damage or deface library materials or property may be prosecuted.
-Parents are liable for damage done by a child under the age of eighteen.
+Parents are liable for damage done by a child under the age of 18.

 - Customers are required to comply with the library’s policies and procedures on computer use and the Internet.

-- Improper use of library restrooms, including, but not limited to, bathing, shaving, hair trimming and laundering is prohibited.
+- Library materials are not to be taken into restrooms and improper use of these facilities, including, but not limited to, bathing, shaving, hair trimming and laundering is prohibited.

 - Blocking the entryways, vestibules or a staircase is prohibited.
 Disruptive groups congregating inside or outside the library will be required to disperse.